John Steenhuisen: Political career

 Steenhuisen joined the National Assembly on 19 July 2011 by replacing Mark Steele, a DA MP who, in turn, assumed Steenhuisen's seat in the KwaZulu-Natal Legislature.
 In February 2012, Steenhuisen was appointed by Lindiwe Mazibuko as Shadow Minister of Co-operative Governance and Traditional Affairs.
-He is currently a member of the Rules Committee.
-He had previously served as a member of the Joint Standing Committee on the Financial Management.
+He served as a member of the Joint Standing Committee on the Financial Management and the Rules Committee.

 In 2012, he declared his candidacy for deputy chairperson of the DA Federal Council.
 He lost to Thomas Walters at the party's Federal Congress.

 Steenhuisen was appointed as chief whip of the DA parliamentary caucus by Mmusi Maimane on 29 May 2014.
 He was reappointed to the post in May 2019.

 Political positions and views

-Steenhuisen is a conservative liberal.
+Steenhuisen is a conservative liberal who is fundamentally pro-business and has opposed race-based empowerment measures, favouring growth and jobs instead.
 He is the leader of the DA's centre-right faction.
-Steenhuisen is an advocate for racial equality, anti-racism and anti-corruption.